TechnicalInterviewPrep/urlShortener/README.md

   * Number of requests that are for url shortening (writes)
   * Number of requests that are for redirection (reads)

+At this point you can ask your interviewer directly for this information.
+They may tell it to you or they may expect you to figure out a ballpark number.

-*You: How many requests per month does the system need to be able to handle?*
+*Q: How many requests per month does the system need to be able to handle?*
-*Interviewer: Assume that it's not going to be in the top 3 url shortening services, but it will be in the top 10.*
+*A: Assume that it's not going to be in the top 3 url shortening services, but it will be in the top 10.*

 We know that Twitter users generate 500 million tweets/day => 15B tweets/month
 Let's assume that 5-10% of tweets use a shortened url